Organizations and Service in Our Parish

 Knights of Columbus

 The Knights of Columbus is known as the world’s foremost Catholic fraternal benefit society, and is based on the four principles of charity, unity, fraternity and patriotism.
-Meetings are held the 1st Mon of each month (unless a holiday, which would change meeting to the following Mon) at 8 pm at St. Mary of Grace Parish Center.
 Membership is open to all Catholic men over the age of 18.

 The Meadville Catholic Community provides a variety of services to address the spiritual and material needs of individuals in the local community.
 Examples include:

-Angel Tree: At Christmas parishioners can pull envelopes off a Christmas tree and purchase gifts for those children in need.
+St. Nicholas Tree (Formerly the Angel Tree): At Christmas parishioners can pull envelopes off a Christmas tree and purchase gifts for those children in need.

 Pastor’s Fund / Food Pantry: A pastor’s fund helps people in need of one-time emergency assistance.
 The parish also has an in-house food pantry supplied by the generous donations of parishioners.